-Scope of Capability Assessment Methods GMP ordered approach t account of a numbe • Describe an • Understand • Describe an • Ensure safe • Order releva • Initiate ther patient resp • Instigate ap professiona National legal fram propriate 'referral on' mechanisms to the appropriate healthcare D, C, I, S 1, 2, 3, 4 Scope of Practice Is able to perform independently Can independently prescribe drugs and therapies Can manage and wean patients form invasive ventilatory support Can initiate, manage and wean patients from non-invasive ventilator Can manage fluids and vasoactive drugs to support the circulation, in groups vasopressors and inotropes Can correct electrolyte, glucose and acid-base disturbances Can assess for and prescribe nutritional support Can manage acute renal replacement therapy rug Is able to perform under indirect supervision. (indirect = onsite and off-site) Can manage the care of the critically ill patient with specific acute me Can initiate non-invasive ventilatory support Can initiate acute renal replacement therapy Can manage antimicrobial drug therapy in consultation with appropr Can manage multiple organ dysfunction (MODS) and the interactions system support interventions riate medical t eams Demonstrates knowledge of Mechanical assist devices to support the circulation Mechanisms for authorising blood and blood related products
+Scope of Practice Is able to perform independently Can independently prescribe drugs and therapies Can manage and wean patients form invasive ventilatory support Can initiate, manage, and wean patients from non-invasive ventilatory support Can manage fluids and vasoactive drugs to support the circulation, including the drug groups vasopressors and inotropes Can correct electrolyte, glucose, and acid-base disturbances Can assess for and prescribe nutritional support Can manage acute renal replacement therapy Is able to perform under indirect supervision. (indirect = onsite and off-site) Can manage the care of the critically ill patient with specific acute medical conditions Can initiate non-invasive ventilatory support Can initiate acute renal replacement therapy Can manage antimicrobial drug therapy in consultation with appropriate medical teams Can manage multiple organ dysfunction (MODS) and the interactions between organ system support interventions Demonstrates knowledge of Mechanical assist devices to support the circulation Mechanisms for authorising blood and blood related products

-These specialist capabilities draw on the Integrated Clinical Practice and Patient Safety capabilities of prioritisation of patient safety (3.7); infection control (3.10); and Legal and Ethical Aspects of Care capabilities of valid consent (3.18).
+These specialist capabilities draw on the Integrated Clinical Practice and Patient Safety Capabilities of Prioritisation of Patient Safety (3.7); Infection Control (3.10); and Legal and Ethical Aspects of Care Capabilities of Valid Consent (3.18).

-4.5 Practical procedures
+4.5 Practical Procedures